 How to Get Organized at Home

 Creating and maintaining organized spaces in your home can be a daunting task.
 The following tips can help you with how to get organized at home.
-With a shift in your habits and these few tips, having an organized home goes from a dream to your reality.
+With a shift in your habits and these few tips for a home organization system, having an organized home goes from a dream to your reality.

 - Three Boxes or Bins – Have a box for keep, a box for donate or sell, and a trash box.
 First things first, go around the room and move everything into one of those three boxes.
 That will create an empty space that can be thoroughly cleaned.
 This works great for kids too.
 Kids are often overwhelmed by the pure amount of stuff so sorting can help them get started.
 Just be sure that they don’t put everything in the keep box.

 - Cleaning Supplies – Have a caddy ready with cleaning supplies to deep clean your empty space once all the items have been removed.
 I am a big fan of Grove Collective for natural cleaning supplies.
-Here is a nice offer for $10 off and a free Mrs. Meyers hand soap if you are a new customer.
+Here is a nice offer for free cleaning supplies when you spend $20.